Karql/elastalert2-server/README.md

   "appName": "elastalert-server", // The name used by the logging framework.
   "port": 3030, // The port to bind to
-  "wsport": 3333, // The port to bind to for websockets "elastalertPath": "/opt/elastalert",  // The path to the root ElastAlert folder.
+  "wsport": 3333, // The port to bind to for websockets "elastalertPath": "/opt/elastalert",  // The path to the root ElastAlert2 folder.
 It's the folder that contains the `setup.py` script.
   "start": "2014-01-01T00:00:00", // Optional date to start querying from "end": "2016-01-01T00:00:00", // Optional date to stop querying at "verbose": true, // Optional, will increase the logging verboseness, which allows you to see information about the state of queries.
-  "es_debug": true, // Optional, will enable logging for all queries made to Elasticsearch "debug": false, // Will run ElastAlert in debug mode.
+  "es_debug": true, // Optional, will enable logging for all queries made to Elasticsearch "debug": false, // Will run ElastAlert2 in debug mode.
 This will increase the logging verboseness, change all alerts to DebugAlerter, which prints alerts and suppresses their normal action, and skips writing search and alert metadata back to Elasticsearch.
   "rulesPath": { // The path to the rules folder containing all the rules.
-If the folder is empty a dummy file will be created to allow ElastAlert to start.
+If the folder is empty a dummy file will be created to allow ElastAlert2 to start.
-    "relative": true, // Whether to use a path relative to the `elastalertPath` folder.
+    "relative": true, // Whether to use a path relative to the `elastalert2 Path` folder.
     "path": "/rules" // The path to the rules folder.
   },
   "templatesPath": { // The path to the rules folder containing all the rule templates.
-If the folder is empty a dummy file will be created to allow ElastAlert to start.
+If the folder is empty a dummy file will be created to allow ElastAlert2 to start.
-    "relative": true, // Whether to use a path relative to the `elastalertPath` folder.
+    "relative": true, // Whether to use a path relative to the `elastalert2 Path` folder.
     "path": "/rule_templates" // The path to the rule templates folder.
   },
   "dataPath": { // The path to a folder that the server can use to store data and temporary files.
-    "relative": true, // Whether to use a path relative to the `elastalertPath` folder.
+    "relative": true, // Whether to use a path relative to the `elastalert Path` folder.
     "path": "/server_data" // The path to the data folder.
   },
   "es_host": "localhost", // For getting metadata and field mappings, connect to this ES server